1858 Lew Brown

 1985 Elian Herrera

-Bit of a free swinger, but he gets hits and can drive the ball.
+Bit of a free swinger, but got hits and could drive the ball.

 1985 Colin Curtis